U.S. Route 59 in Iowa: History

 In 1985, the Iowa Department of Transportation catalogued named auto trails and published a map showing the paths of the most famous trails in the state.
 The vast majority of the current or historical routing of US 59 was not utilized by an auto trail.
 In 1919, the Iowa General Assembly passed a bill that created a fund for improving and hard-surfacing nearly 6300 mi of primary roads in the state.
 The primary road system was to connect every city and town with at least 1000 inhabitants.
 The bill gave Iowa's 99 counties the responsibility for maintaining the roads, which had previously fallen upon road associations that sponsored their respective highways.
 The new primary roads were assigned route numbers, a trend seen in other Midwestern states.
 Route numbers were painted onto telegraph and telephone poles in order to guide travelers without the need for maps.

 Until the creation of Iowa Highway 73 in 1934, there was no one route that corresponded to US 59 today.
 Prior to that highway, the roadway was signed Iowa 4 from Hastings to Denison and then Iowa 21 north of Denison.
 Primary Road No. 4, which originally extended from the Missouri state line to Minnesota, had its northern end truncated at US 20 between Schaller and Early upon creation of the U.S. Highway System in 1926.
 US 71 followed the path of No. 4 from Early to Minnesota.
 Upon the creation of US 275 in 1931, the southern end of Iowa 4 was shifted east about 15 mi.
 The new routing absorbed part of Iowa 48 from the Missouri state line to Shenandoah.
 Iowa 73 itself was created as a result of efforts of communities along the route banding together to create the Highway 73 Commission, which promoted the idea to get U.S. Highway 73 routed through their communities.
 In 1931, the northern end of US 73 was at Nebraska City, Nebraska.
-The Highway 73 Commission sought to have US 73 routed across the Missouri River into Iowa, east to Sidney, and then north through Iowa, ultimately ending at Lake of the Woods on the United States–Canada border.
+The Highway 73 Commission sought to have US 73 routed across the Missouri River into Iowa, east to Sidney, and then north through Iowa, ultimately ending at Lake of the Woods on the Canada–United States border.